 Crock Pots are a huge help in the kitchen.
 They make meal prep a cinch and give a wonderful aroma as the meal cooks, almost by itself.
 But be sure to avoid these slow cooker mistakes.
 If you open the lid, fill pot too full or add ingredients in the wrong order, you may end up with a mess instead of a great tasting meal.

-The slow cooker, or crock pot, is certainly one of the most popular kitchen items.
-Who doesn’t like the idea of dumping in a bunch of ingredients, turning it on and leaving it to cook?
+The slow cooker, or crock pot, is certainly one of the most popular kitchen utensils.
+Who doesn’t like the idea of dumping in a bunch of ingredients, turning it on and leaving it to cook while you tend to other things?
 I love using my slow cooker, and I’m always adding new crock pot recipes to my collection.
-But many cooks don’t use the crock pot correctly and the results show it.
-Are you making one of these 15 common slow cooker mistakes?
+There are a few things to keep in mind, though, when cooking with a slow cooker.

 Are You making one of these Slow Cooker Mistakes?

 Are you a cook who doesn’t use the crock pot correctly and ends up with results that show this?
 It might be because you are making one of these common slow cooker mistakes.